creedemonx/CONECTRES/README.md

-# CONECTRES
+# CONECTRES v.0.1
-This is the main repository of CONECTRES
+In this version is were the main strucutre of the project could be found